Platform exclusivity: Impact of exclusivity on sales

 After Microsoft's January 2022 announcement of its intent to acquire Activision Blizzard, Microsoft Gaming CEO Phil Spencer, by contrast, stated that it would continue to "support" communities for its games on other platforms.
 Sony warned that it "expect[s]" Microsoft to "abide by contractual agreements and continue to ensure Activision games are multiplatform."
 In August 2022, as part of a Brazilian antitrust filing tied to the purchase, Microsoft accused Sony of allegedly paying publishers to not place their games on subscription services.
+In response to these concerns, Microsoft signed 10-year commitments with both Sony and Nintendo to continue developing Call of Duty titles for their platforms.
+To quell antitrust concerns that the Activision Blizzard purchase would unduly bolster the Xbox Cloud Gaming service, Microsoft reached long-term agreements to license Activision Blizzard titles to competing cloud gaming services such as GeForce Now and Ubisoft+.